dsj7419/GynTree/README.md

 ## 🙏 Acknowledgements

-A big thank you to all our contributors and the open-source community for their invaluable input and support.
+This is not my sole focus, and there's still a lot to do!
+I'll try to keep issues/project board populated, let me know if you'd like to take anything on!
 This project is started for personal use, but I hope others find it useful and can benefit from it.
 I would love additional help and insight to evolve this project even more.

 ---